 One of the biggest factors I’ve heard from non-.NET colleagues over the years is that operating a Windows environment is much more complex from an operations perspective compared to a Linux environment.
 That argument is gone now that .NET Core applications can run on Linux once the runtime libraries are installed.

 The barrier to entry is therefore much lower for new and existing .NET developers.
-Teams that are completely Linux-based can easily run .NET Core applications on their existing infrastructure while companies that are running both Windows and Linux environments can consolidate and reduce the number of moving parts in their infrastructure.
+Teams that are completely Linux-based can run .NET Core applications on their existing infrastructure while companies that are running both Windows and Linux environments can consolidate the number of moving parts in their infrastructure.

-And there’s more.
 The ability to run .NET Core on Linux opens up the possibility of leveraging other technologies such as containers, serverless and Platform-as-a-Service.
-On the AWS side, you can run .NET Core in Beanstalk, Lambda, and ECS.
+Azure, as you might expect, promotes using .NET Core anywhere you can run code.
+On the AWS side, you can run .NET Core apps in Beanstalk, Lambda, and ECS.
 Google also supports running .NET Core apps via their PaaS and container technologies.
-The same can’t be said for the traditional .NET Framework, which has a plethora of hosting options on Azure but is much more limited on AWS and Google.
+The same can’t be said for the .NET Framework, which has a plethora of hosting options on Azure but is much more limited on AWS and Google.

 Microsoft spent a great deal of time improving performance in the 2.0 and 2.1 releases of ASP.NET Core.
 They’ve done such an amazing job that it’s now on-par or slightly faster than Java and Node.
 Extreme performance usually isn’t a key deciding factor for a cloud app, but knowing that performance won’t be affected is good to know.

-When You Do Decide To Embrace .NET Core…
+When You Do Decide To Move To .NET Core…

 Document the heck out of the process you’ve gone through for other .NET developers to see how it went.
-There aren’t many in-depth case studies with hurdles and challenges that need to be overcome when moving to .NET Core.
-The adoption rate will surely grow quicker as more detailed information is made publicly available for developers to consult.
+There sadly aren’t many case studies with hurdles and challenges that must be overcome when moving to .NET Core.
+These types of lessons learned are invaluable, so please, share what you’ve learned!